FX4BIZ/FX4BIZ-REST/services/externalbankaccountService.md

 Method: POST
 URL: /externalBankAccounts/
 ```
-By submitting a new `external bank` account, you must supply the relevant details in order to pay a beneficiary.
+By submitting a new `external bank` account, you must supply the relevant details in order to pay a beneficiary.<br />

-*Caution.* All your own `wallet` accounts have been created automatically when subscribing with FX4BIZ.
+**Caution.** All your own `wallet` accounts have been created automatically when subscribing with FX4BIZ.

 The Submit External Bank Account service allows to reference `external bank` accounts which are your own accounts or a third party account hold in another bank.

+Adding an external bank has some rules :

+* If you have the BIC/SWIFT of the bank, just submit it, and we will recover informations of the bank on our own.
+* If you do not have the BIC/SWIFT of the bank, you have to refer at least its clearing code type, its clearing code, its name and its city.

 This service include verifications on the format of the account created.
 The API has been made in order to accept local specification of cross-boarder payments.